pat266/game-launcher/README.md

 * 86% accuracy from 100 randomly chosen images

 ## Image Translator
 For more information, check out https://github.com/pat266/Image-Translator.
-This repo shows
+This repo shows different processes which showcase their results (accuracy), computation time, and memory usage
 ### Current process:
 * EmguCV + pre-trained Onnx model
 * Google Translate API (free) to translate it to English